isolutionsag/devops-security-cheat-sheet/docs/index.md

 > + Single point of truth
 > - A bit more effort needed

-# How to integrate key vault in pipeline
+## How to integrate Azure key vault in pipeline

-# How to create resources
-Recommended to not do without review and approval
-- PowerShell
-- Terraform
-- others
+# Azure

-# Managed identity & AAD authentication
+## Managed identity & AAD authentication
 - Snippets for .NET Core application
 - Snippets for deployment pipelines (get token without secret stored - az login)
 	- GitHub actions
 	- Azure DevOps YAML pipelines

-# How to deploy persistency
-- Migrations
-- db_user creation
-- rolling sql admin login with Terraform
+# Pipelines

-# How to integrate SonarCloud
+## How to integrate SonarCloud

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).